-At least one of these dwellings had a very large MNF, hence distorting the average values and widening the confidence intervals.
+At least one of these dwellings had a very large MNF, hence distorting the average value.
 The difference based on metering and volumetric charging reduced considerably (and the trend was more consistent with the seasonal data) when considering the median instead of mean values, implying that the results were skewed by a small number of households with much higher use.
-The standard deviations in the reported data were generally high, although these usually reduced when considering the seasonal data separately for dwellings that were both metered and volumetrically charged.
-The highest standard deviations were obtained during Summer for MNFs for households that were not metered and volumetrically charged.
+The standard deviations in the reported data were generally high, although these reduced when considering the seasonal data separately for dwellings that were both metered and volumetrically charged.
+The highest standard deviations were obtained for MNFs for households that were not metered and volumetrically charged.
 This may indicate the use of overnight irrigation or similar in some of these properties.